takladuck/OCR-GPT/Readme.md

-# OCR-GPT Project
+## OCR-GPT Project

 ## Overview
-OCR-GPT is a Python-based application that combines Optical Character Recognition (OCR) and Generative AI to process text from screenshots and generate responses using a generative AI model.
+OCR-GPT is a Python-based application that combines Optical Character Recognition (OCR) and Generative AI to process text from screenshots and generate responses using a generative AI model (Google Gemini).

 ## Features
 - Take screenshots and extract text using Tesseract OCR.